Local Diving Wiki

 If you are reading this page, you may be thinking about getting started scuba diving in the New York City area.
 So, congratulations!
 You are lucky to have such close and frequent access to an incredibly diverse and thriving marine ecosystem, as well as hundreds of historically significant shipwrecks.
 And while many of our local dives require advanced technical training, there are plenty of sites that are easily within the reach of any single tank recreational diver that is willing to put in the time effort to get comfortable with the logistics, diving techniques and gear optimization that make these dives safe and comfortable.

-As you can see from our image galleries of local marine lifelocal divers, and the sites dedicated to shipwrecks in our area, there is plenty to see just off the shores of New Jersey and Long Island.
+As you can see from our image galleries of local marine life, local divers, and the sites dedicated to shipwrecks in our area, there is plenty to see just off the shores of New Jersey and Long Island.
 But let's first address the two things that often keep even passionate tropical scuba divers from considering diving in their own back yard - the water temperature and the visibility.

 When you first start diving in this area, especially if you are used to the Caribbean, these may seem like deal breakers.
-But once you start diving, you realize that you don't need 100 feet of clear water to have a fantastic dive, and if you
+But once you start diving, you realize that you don't need 100 feet of clear water to have a fantastic dive, and if you dress appropriately for the sport, you can be comfortable year round.

 The most important thing is that if you live here and you love diving, you can dive here every weekend when the weather cooperates!
 You don’t have to wait for one or two weeks each year, No time off from work, no airfare, no hotels, no packing with weight limits.
 For someone who loves diving and who lives in our area, local diving is the way to go!